musselwhizzle/Focus-Points/docs/Focus Points.md

 - original image transferred as TIFF/JPG to a 3rd party editor (Photo -> Edit In) and returned as TIF,<br> e.g. Topaz, NIK, Photomatix
 - photos exported to harddisk

-For external applications started from Lightroom that take a RAW file as input (invoked via  Plugin Extras), the plugin may work on the resulting file imported into Lightroom, if the application leaves makernotes intact.
+For external applications started from Lightroom that take a RAW file as input (invoked via  Plugin Extras), the plugin may work on the resulting file imported into Lightroom, if the application leaves makernotes of the original file intact.

 Examples, for which focus point display may work on image files created based on original files.
 Finally, this depends on the specific camera make/model:
 - DNG files created by DxO PhotoLab, Luminar Neo, Topaz Photo AI
-- DNG files created by LrC Enhance, e.g. AI Denoise
+  - DNG files created by LrC Enhance, e.g. AI Denoise (prior to LrC 14.4)

 Other cases where the Focus Points plugin will not be able to display meaningful information: